KayakinCoder/devcontainer/readme.md

 ### AWS Auth

 Some tools e.g. Terraform, Pulumi require authing to AWS.
 This is done by creating a ~/.aws/config file when this devcontainer spins up.
 In GH Codepsaces you should create an env var CS_ENVVAR_AWSCONFIG that has the full contents of your config file; those contents will automatically populated into .aws/config when the devcontainer is first created.

+Run this to get auth'd:

+`aws sso login`